dewi-alliance/hotspot-manufacturers/applications/seeed-5g-audit.md

 Yes

 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
-(Please note, the final design will be audited against this statement.
-Do not answer 'yes' unless the design will have these features and a description of where they are implemented can be provided.)

 N/A